Nevada Court Records

 How Do I Access Nevada Civil Court Records in Person?

 To access and find these records in person, requesters must visit the Nevada courthouse where the cases of interest were heard.
-Each court has a clerk that maintains its records.
-Therefore, to request a criminal record in person, the requesting party must first determine the specific court where the case was filed.
-Find the right court address by consulting the directories of Nevada Municipal and Justice Courts.
+Each court has a clerk who maintains its records.
+Therefore, to request a criminal record in person, the requesting party must first determine the court where the case was filed.
+Find the correct court address by consulting the directories of Nevada Municipal and Justice Courts.

 Some Nevada courthouses provide public access terminals for members of the public trying to access court records.
 Paper copies of these records are also available at the offices of the clerks of these courts.
-While public access terminals offer faster access, and are generally free, they return the same limited search results as online record access systems.
+While public access terminals offer faster and generally free access, they may return the same limited search results as online record access systems.
 Sealed records are also not available online or on computer access terminals.

-To access criminal court records in person, Nevada courts may require interested parties to submit completed request forms.
+Nevada courts may require interested parties to submit completed request forms to access criminal court records in person.
 These forms are usually available at the offices of the clerks of these courts.
-Some courts may provide downloadable copies of these forms on the websites.
+Some courts may provide downloadable copies of these forms on their websites.
 While viewing court records is free, Nevada courts charge for searching for and requesting copies of criminal court records.

 How Do I Obtain Nevada Criminal Court Records by Mail?

-Before choosing to request Nevada criminal court records by mail, requesters should first ascertain that the courts of interest accept requests in this form.
-Some Nevada courts also accept email requests for court records.
-Contact the office of the clerk of the court to enquire about the availability of records and the requirements for obtaining them.
-Typically, requesters have to send written requests providing information such as the names of the parties named in the records, when the cases were filed and/or finalized, and specific documents needed.
-Some courts provide downloadable application/request forms for requesters to complete in place of written requests.
+Before requesting Nevada criminal court records by mail, inquirers should ascertain that the courts of interest accept requests in this form.
+Some Nevada courts also receive email requests for court records.
+Contact the court clerk's office to inquire about the availability of records and the requirements for obtaining them.
+Typically, requesters must send written requests providing information such as the parties' names in the records, when the cases were filed and/or finalized, and specific documents needed.
+Some courts offer downloadable application/request forms for requesters to complete in place of written requests.
 A self-addressed stamped envelope and required fees should also accompany each request.

 How to Obtain Nevada Criminal Court Records Online